by Sebastian R. Fama

 5. Whoever knows this and leaves the Church cannot be saved (2:14).

-Traditionalists are scandalized by the liturgical abuses that plague many Catholic churches today.
+Radical traditionalists are scandalized by the liturgical abuses that plague many Catholic churches.
 They are appalled by Catholic universities that routinely alter Church doctrines to make them more acceptable.
 On these points their outrage is justified.
 Indeed, every Catholic should be outraged by such behavior.
-However, dissent within the Church never justifies schism.
+However, dissent by some never justifies schism by others.
 As someone once said, “You don’t leave Peter because of Judas.”
-If anything, you stay and work for change.

 There are a couple of things wrong with this argument.
 First of all, not agreeing with someone’s private interpretation of Church documents does not constitute heresy.
 Secondly, even if they were guilty of heresy they would still have been popes.
 Pope Pius XII, the last real pope according to Sedevacanists, tells us as much in his apostolic constitution “Vacantis Apostolicae Sedis.”
 He wrote: “None of the cardinals may in any way, or by pretext or reason of any excommunication, suspension, or interdict whatsoever, or of any other ecclesiastical impediment, be excluded from the active and passive election of the supreme pontiff.
 We hereby suspend such censures solely for the purpose of the said election; at other times they are to remain in vigor” (no. 34).